 James Van Straten

 James Van Straten is a Senior Analyst at CoinDesk, specializing in Bitcoin and its interplay with the macroeconomic environment.
 Previously, James worked as a Research Analyst at Saidler & Co., a Swiss hedge fund, where he developed expertise in on-chain analytics.
 His work focuses on monitoring flows to analyze Bitcoin's role within the broader financial system.

 In addition to his professional endeavors, James serves as an advisor to Coinsilium, a UK publicly traded company, where he provides guidance on their Bitcoin treasury strategy.
-He also holds investments in Bitcoin and Strategy (MSTR).
+He also holds an investment in Bitcoin.

+James Van Straten